Codemeka/POWER-BI/README.md

 # Matt Creatives Sales Analysis
+This is an analysis carried out to discover the sales performance of Matt Creatives.

+## PROBLEM STATEMENT
-1.11M sum of units was sold.
+*Sum of units was sold.
-#127.93M is the sum of gross sales.
+*Sum of gross sales.
-#121.22M is the sum of revenue.
+*Sum of revenue.
-#13.83M is the sum of profit.

-A thorough analysis on the sum of units sold by product was carried out, it turned out that Biro had the highest sum of units sold, while A4 Paper was the lowest.

-Sum of units sold by state was also analysed and Lagos State came out top, at the bottom is Osun State.

-Biro had the highest sum of profit by profit.
+*Profit.

+##TOOLS
+*Power BI

+##DASHBOARD
 ![Matt Creatives](https://user-images.githubusercontent.com/100303051/218471960-743fbd87-1136-4d26-a7ad-e1354ed047a8.PNG)

+_Disclaimer: This is a dummy dataset._